 - Overheating can also cause games to lag.
 Improve airflow or employ cooling software to keep your device running cool and at peak graphic quality.

-- If all else fails and the lag makes the game unenjoyable, there’s always the option of uninstalling and reinstalling the game.
+- If all else fails and the lag makes it unenjoyable, uninstalling and reinstalling the game is always possible.
 Sometimes the “try turning it off and back on” method is all it takes to kick the system back into peak performance.

 How Do I Move the Mouse Between Monitors?